-- Use educational flyers, emails or other venues to share about the importance of preventative care including cancer screenings, oral health, asthma management and staying up to date on adult vaccinations. - Promote cancer screenings at the workplace with national awareness months. - Promote free or low-cost screening services for under or un-insured female workers through the You First Program. - Promote oral health, including dental cleanings and reducing sugary drink and food consumption. - Provide on-site education on cancer screenings, asthma management, hypertension and diabetes prevention and management, and oral health. - Offer flu vaccination clinics on-site or post information on area flu clinics for the public. - Offer paid sick leave and encourage employees to stay home when sick. - Allow employees to use sick leave to access preventative care. - Request a free, no penalty Project WorkSAFE consultation at your facility to help identify asthma problem areas and solutions.
+- Use educational flyers, emails or other channels to share about the importance of preventative care, including cancer screenings, oral health, asthma management and staying up to date on adult vaccinations. - Promote cancer screenings at the workplace with national awareness months. - Promote free or low-cost screening services for under-insured or uninsured eligible employees through the You First Program (YouFirstVT.org). - Promote oral health, including dental cleanings and reducing sugary drink and food consumption.

+- · Provide on-site education on cancer screenings, asthma management, hypertension, diabetes prevention and management, and oral health. - Offer vaccination clinics on-site or post information on area clinics open to the public. - Request a free, no-penalty Project WorkSAFE consultation at your facility to help identify asthma problem areas and solutions.